Nutil/DuckieTV/ESOF-docs/Software Tests.md

 The testability of software components (modules, classes) is determined by factors such as:
 - Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
-- Understandability: The degree to which the component under test is documented or self-explaining.
 - Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

 2) Test Statistics